 1. State the purpose and explain the benefits.

 Today we are going to learn how to do partner reading.
 This means you will work together to read a text and help each other understand and recall the information read.
 You will be paired so one partner can help the other improve their fluency.
 However, reading and discussing the text will help both partners understand and recall the information.

 2. Model and teach

-You can model the procedure with a student or another adult, or you can show a DVD of two students working together.
+You can model the procedure with a student or another adult, or you can show a video of two students working together.
 It is essential that students see the procedure in action and are allowed to practice the steps before they are expected to work together independently.

 - Partner 1, usually the higher-level reader, reads first paragraph.
 Partner follows along.

 - Partner 2, usually the lower-level reader, reads the same paragraph.

 - Students briefly discuss what they just read by retelling what happened or by identifying the main idea of the paragraph.
 They can identify the main idea by asking each other: Who or what was the paragraph mainly about?’ and ‘What was the most important thing about the ‘who’ or the ‘what?’’ or ask a question, make a connection or retell.

 - repeat the above steps until passage is complete.